shorouktalat/VAUV/Software/vortex_ws/src/motion_planning/README.md

 #### Parameters
 ....

+### local_SLAM node
-local_SLAM  node    :generates a series of poses and submaps by scan matching and using a motion filter .
+generates a series of poses and submaps by scan matching and using a motion filter .
 #### Subscribed Topics
 * estimated_pose‏